-The Amiens-Canaples line with stop at Vignacourt is commissioned in 1877.
-The “Northern company” operates the line until 1937.
+The railway line Amiens-Canaples with a stop to Vignacourt was put into service in 1877.
+The “Northern Company” operates the line until 1937.
 During the 2nd World War, it will be managed temporarily by SNCF.
 (National Society of French railways)

 In the past, the line between Amiens to Canaples included the following stops: Amiens, Saint-Roch, Montières, Longpre-Les-Amiens, Bertangles, Poulainville, Flesselles, Vignacourt, Canaples.

 There were 3 schedules of train per day, for travelers wanting to go at Amiens.
 The line no longer works today, despite the number of workers and students going to work on Amiens, and travelers are more important than in the past.

 The former railway station is a few meters from the British cemetery is now, used by local associations for the meetings.

 The old railway with the grain silo in the background